KevinCoble/Convolution/README.md

 ##  Network Operators
 #### Convolution2D
+##### Operation Definition
+A Convolution2D operator requires a two-dimensional data array as input.
+The operator processes each image pixel by multiplying each pixel value of the input data, and its' neighboring values by a small 2-dimensional matrix and summing the results.
+For example, a 3x3 matrix convolution will multiply the pixel value by the center value of the convolution matrix, add the image value to the upper-left of the target pixel multiplied by the upper-left convolution matrix value, add the image value above the target pixel multiplied by the top-center matrix value, etc.  The resulting data is a 2-dimensional array of the same size as the image data.

 ##### Network Operator Table Information
 A Convolution2D operator appears in the Network Operator table with a type of "2D Convolution" and details giving the convolution matrix type and the values of the matrix in a single-dimensional array.

+##### Definition/Editing Sheet
+Convolution2D operators have a Convolution2D sheet for definition and editing.
+See the section for this sheet for more information.

 #### Pooling
+##### Operation Definition
+A Pooling operator can process any data size.
+The operator 'pools' the data from a rectangular volume down to a single 'pixel'.
+The reduction size is specified as part of the operator, with each dimension of the input data being reduced by a specified amount.
+The data in the cell is aggregated using a selectable function, either an average, minimum, or maximum of the data in the cell.

 ##### Network Operator Table Information
 A Pooling operator appears in the Network Operator table with a type of "Pooling" and details giving the pooling type (average, minimum, or maximum), and the reduction factor for each dimension.

+##### Definition/Editing Sheet
+Pooling operators have a Pooling sheet for definition and editing.
+See the section for this sheet for more information.

 #### FeedForwardNN
+##### Operation Definition
+A Feed-Forward Neural Network operator can process any data size, but treats it as a single linear vector.
+The operator multiplies each input value by a learnable weight value and sums the results.
+This summation is then processed through a selectable activation function, effectively 'squashing' the summation to a managable value range.
+This is done for a definable number of neural network nodes in the operator.
+The nodes can be specified to be treated as a set of a specified dimension and size.
+The output is presented as a vector, array, volume, or 4-dimensional solid of dimensions matching the node sizing for the operator.

 ##### Network Operator Table Information
 A Neural Network operator appears in the Network Operator table with a type of "FeedForward NN" and details giving the activation function for the network and the resulting data size (based on the number of nodes in the network).

+##### Definition/Editing Sheet
+FeedForware Neural Network operators have a Neural Network sheet for definition and editing.
+See the section for this sheet for more information.

 ##  Menu commands